rstudio/httpuv/revdep/cran.md

 ## revdepcheck results

-We checked 70 reverse dependencies (63 from CRAN + 7 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.
+We checked 71 reverse dependencies (64 from CRAN + 7 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 0 new problems
+ * We saw 2 new problems
  * We failed to check 0 packages

+Issues with CRAN packages are summarised below.

+### New problems
+(This reports the first line of each new failure)

+* httr2
+  checking examples ...
+ERROR

+* shinylight
+  checking examples ...
+ERROR